 Awards are made at Bronze, Silver or Gold level with a minimum standard needing to be reached in all categories, these being:

-As you can see we have much work to do in the buildings category before we can apply for a bronze award, and bronze is just the start.
 There is much we can all do , collectively and individually, to better care for the beautiful planet that is our home.
 Climate change is a reality that none of us can afford to turn a blind eye to.